 Gunlayers Test: 2 rounds per minute

-3) The submarine gun could only be reloaded on the surface.
-The procedure was to do a submerged approach a target to within 1,200 yards (1,100 m), drive the submarine to the surface, quickly fire the gun and then dive back down.
+- The submarine gun could only be reloaded on the surface.
+The procedure was to submerge and approach the target to within 1,200 yards (1,100 m), drive the submarine to the surface, quickly fire the gun and then dive back down.
 It is apparently a myth that the gun would normally be fired with only the muzzle out of the water when attacking an enemy, as such a condition would mean that the gun was at its maximum elevation while the sighting periscope would be at a minimum height out of the water.
 Such a combination would mean an extremely slight chance of hitting anything.

 |Projectile Types and Weights||APC Mark VI (2crh) - 850 lbs.
 (386 kg)